This guide is for you if you are transitioning, or thinking of transitioning, out of Defence or between service categories.

 If you are paying off any high interest debt, such as a credit card or personal loan try to make getting it paid down a priority.
 If you have more than one high–interest debt:

-If you are struggling to repay debt or your circumstances are more complex, read our Problems with debt money guide or contact us so that we can put you in touch with a free financial counsellor to help you get back on track.
+If you are struggling to repay debt or your circumstances are more complex, read our debt section or contact us so that we can put you in touch with a free financial counsellor to help you get back on track.

 When borrowing money to buy a property, a comparison website will give you a good idea of the home loan rates available in the market.
 Look for the best rates you can find, on loans with the features you want.
 Use the information to negotiate a better rate with your current bank, or start fresh with a new lender.